Developmental Baby Massage Teacher Training

 This course covers the 6 key aspects of Developmental Baby Massage and provides an unparalleled educational experience for professionals that are aiming to teach Developmental Baby Massage.
-Peter Walker’s course includes high quality learning aids, filmed case studies and slides from Peter’s own personal clients, resources including as a copy of Peter Walker’s international best selling book ‘Developmental Baby Massage’ as well as the latest course notes for all delegates and session notes for parents.
+This teacher training course includes high quality learning aids including filmed case studies and slides, and resources given include as a copy of Peter’s best selling international book ‘Developmental Baby Massage’ (4th reprint and update May 2019) plus updated course notes for all delegates and session notes for parents.

-Upon successful completion of the course all delegates will receive certification.
+Upon successful completion of the course all delegates will receive a certificate accredited by FEDANT and IPTI.

-Peter’s Walker’s Teacher Training course covers the following 6 critical facets of practising Developmental Baby Massage in a professional and personal capacity.
+This teacher training course was originally four days and University Accredited.
+Now a more convenient two day intensive course, it covers the following 6 critical facets needed to practice Developmental Baby Massage in a professional and personal capacity.

 Emotional Intelligence and Developing a loving touch, secure holding, and safe tummy time.